YIT Red & Blue Light Therapy Neck Device

 -

-May affect Propionibacterium acnes, a bacterium associated with acne and inflammation of the skin
+Can influence Propionibacterium acnes, a bacteria associated with acne and inflammation of the skin

 -